Submissions

 Manuscripts are accepted in both American and British English; however, consistency throughout the paper is expected.
 All manuscripts are subject to an initial editorial screening for adherence to the journal style, for anonymity, and for correct use of English.
 As a result of this your paper will be either accepted for further consideration or returned for revision.
 To avoid unnecessary errors you are strongly advised to have your manuscript proofread.

-Manuscripts should be organized in the following order: title, abstract, keywords, main text, acknowledgements, appendixes (as appropriate), and references.
+Manuscripts should be organized in the following order: title, abstract, keywords, main text, acknowledgements, references, and appendixes (as appropriate).

 Authors can state information about funding, grants and/or other forms of financial support, which made their research and manuscript submission possible.